awwright/http-progress/draft-wright-http-progress.md

 The "processing" HTTP preference {{!RFC7240}} specifies if the server should emit `102 Processing` status responses.

-When performing a unsafe action, the server should emit intermediate `102 Processing` responses until the action finishes.
+When performing a unsafe action, the server should emit interim `102 Processing` responses until the action finishes.

 In a GET or HEAD request to a status document, it means the client is only interested in the result of the operation that the status document is about, and the server should send `102 Processing` updates until then.
 The `respond-async` and `wait` preferences are ignored here as the request is not performing an action.